What does flood insurance cover?

 Whether you buy a flood policy from the NFIP or a private company, the following exclusions may apply:*

-- Damage from sewer backups or to your sump-pump
+- Damage from sewer line backups or to your sump-pump

 - Motor vehicles (car, ATV, motorcycles, watercraft, etc.)